Waterproofing, Coatings and Construction Chemicals

-Should I use a Liquid Waterproof Coating or a Sheet Membrane?
+Waterproofing: Should I use a Liquid Coating or a Sheet Membrane?

+If you have a roof, wall, floor or foundation etc. that needs waterproofing, then you will need to apply a waterproofing membrane.
 Waterproofing products fall into two broad categories.
-These are sheet membranes and liquid applied.
+These are liquid applied and sheet membranes.
 This article explains the differences between the two types of product.

 When compared to sheet membranes, liquid applied membranes are more sensitive to good application as regards maintaining a uniform and correct thickness.